0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 ### How staking of MPC tokens work

 Staked [MPC tokens](../pbc-fundamentals/dictionary.md#mpc-token) are used as collateral for a node [performing a paid service](start-running-a-node.md#which-node-should-you-run).
-Collateral means the stake of a node can be used to pay compensation for misconduct committed with the node.
+Collateral is the stake of a node, which will be used to pay compensation for misconduct committed with the node.
 For all services on PBC there is a basic safety principle: $ValueOfStake \gt ValueOfService$.
 The safety principle can be showcased through the application of it in the oracle service and the ZK service, explained below: